Eilish McColgan: Early and personal life

 Eilish McColgan was born in Dundee, Scotland to Liz and Peter McColgan, both athletes.
 She is a member of Dundee's Hawkhill Harriers Club and is coached by her mother, former 10,000 metres World Champion and Olympic silver medallist Elizabeth Nuttall known more commonly during her racing career as Liz McColgan.

 She attended the High School of Dundee and studied mathematics and accountancy at the University of Dundee, graduating in 2013.
+She supports Dundee United F.C.

 Following her mother's second marriage, McColgan is step-daughter of long-distance runner John Nuttall and step-sister of his son, para-athlete Luke Nuttall and daughter, athlete Hannah Nuttall.
 Her partner is former international middle-distance runner for Great Britain and England Michael Rimmer.

 In 2019, her home in East Didsbury was the target of a burglary while she was away on training.
 McColgan reported the house was "completely ransacked", with numerous priceless materials stolen in the burglary, with McColgan also criticizing the police response to her report.

 In 2025, McColgan announced her engagement with her partner Michael Rimmer following her London Marathon debut.

 Career

-2006-2019
+2006–2019

 In 2006, she won a silver medal at the Scottish Schools Championships in the 1500 metres and a bronze medal at the International Under-17s Schools Championships.
 In 2007, she came fifth in the Scottish Senior Championships 1500 metres.
 At the 2008 Scottish Indoor Championships she won a bronze medal in the 1500 m.

 McColgan was selected for the 2008 Commonwealth Youth Games in India but suffered a major knee injury which took her a year-and-a-half to recover from.
 In 2011, she came fourth in the 1500 metres at the 2011 UK Indoor Championships.
 She won the gold medal in the 1500 m at the 2011 Scottish University Championships.
 Her senior debut for Great Britain came at the 2011 European Team Championships in Stockholm, Sweden.
 Initially selected as a travelling reserve to cover a range of events, she was called upon to compete in the 3000 metres steeplechase, an event which she had only competed in twice before, and ran a personal best of 9:55.13 while finishing ninth.
 She went on to won the silver medal in the 5000 metres at the UK Outdoor Championships.
 However, McColgan missed the 2011 World Championships, held in Daegu, South Korea, after breaking her foot at the London Diamond League.